rbt/DBIish-Pool/README.md

 web application.
 In addition to connection reuse it allow configuring  a maximum number of simultaneous connections to ensure the database does not go over capacity.

-Database connection reuse improves performance significantly for very simple transactions, or long distance networks using SSL encrypted connections.
+Some `DBIish` drivers, like `Pg`, allow database connection reuse.
+This improves performance significantly for very simple transactions, or long distance networks using SSL encrypted connections.
 300% has been seen within the same network for web requests, where each request was establishing a new connection.

+`DBIish` drivers which do not support connection reuse can still benefit from pooling as `DBIish::Pool` connects early to allow queries to be performed immediately, and enforces limits to help prevent Denial-Of-Service of the database.
+The statistics can also be useful for monitoring purposes.

 To use, create a pool, then take a connection from that pool.
 The connection is returned to the pool when dispose is called.
 Calling dispose is important as otherwise you may exhaust the pool due to garbage collection